-High Performance Loudspeaker Components
+System 4400 THX Select High Performance Loudspeaker Components

 Thank you for choosing Atlantic Technology products.
-Your new speaker components are precision crafted to give you years of enjoyable, trouble free service.
-This manual covers the Atlantic Technology System 8200e and 6200e speaker components.
+Your new speaker components are precision-crafted to give you years of enjoyable, trouble-free service.
+This manual covers the Atlantic Technology System 4400 speaker components.
 It will show you how to incorporate these components into your present setup, as well as how to assemble a complete system from them.
-These systems can be used with all current and past sound formats including Stereo, Dolby Surround®, Pro Logic®, Dolby Digital 5.1®, Dolby Digital 7.1®, Dolby Digital EX®, DTS®, DTS ES®, DTS ES Discrete®, DTS Neo:6®, DVD-Audio and SACD Audio.
+The Model 642e SB box-type enclosure subwoofer is covered in detail in a separate manual.
+This system can be used with all current and past sound formats including Stereo, Dolby Surround®, Pro Logic IIx®, Dolby Digital 5.1®, Dolby Digital 7.1, DTS®, DTS ES®.